Posted: 3/25/21 | March 25th, 2021

 I wanted to settle down and build a life for myself in the city.
 It was going to be a time when I planted some roots.

 Then the coronavirus hit, and though I was still not traveling, I couldn’t do any of that settling-down socializing stuff because, well, everything was closed because of COVID.

 Like most of you, in the past year, I’ve sat home a lot, read a lot, and cooked a lot — and was bored a lot.
 I’ve gone through bouts of “I’m going to make it through!” and sheer madness.
 It’s like this SNL skit (the video is only available in the US):

 I did “travel” some.
 I drove home to see my parents in Boston and had a few weeks in Maine.

 I spent six weeks in Mexico in an abortive attempt to live there for the winter.

 But, mostly, I was alone in my apartment.

 That’s not to say nothing good happened.

 In the past year, a lot has happened on this website that wouldn’t have if it weren’t for COVID: We slowed down and reassessed our goals.
 We slimmed down our company, got a handle on our finances, and became thriftier.
-We started virtual events since we couldn’t do in-person events — and they are such a hit that we’ll keep doing them.
+At TNN, we started virtual events since we couldn’t do in-person events — and they are such a hit that we’ll keep doing them.

 Though we had to cancel it this year, I feel good about where we are with the future of TravelCon, and about where we are at in general when travel returns.